djjolicoeur/datomap-plugin/README.md

  A plugin that provides some schema utilities and visualizations from the command line.
-Developing against virtual machines and containers is great for standardizing enviroments and developer throughput, however it cna be difficult when you want to write to your local filesystem or utlize a windowing server to render a visualization.
+Developing against virtual machines and containers is great for standardizing enviroments and developer throughput, however it can be difficult when you want to write to the local host's filesystem or utlize a windowing server to render a visualization.
 This plugin aims to provide the same functionality you would get from the datomap projec with regard to visualizing your datomic schema or dumping that schema to disk.

 ![](doc/schema.png)